imgag/ngs-bits/src/GSvarServer/README.md

 # GSvarServer
 The server handles the interaction between GSvar desktop app and the sample data storage.
 Having GSvarServer been deployed, we extend the functionality of GSvar: it can now work not only with local data but also with any remote location via HTTPS protocol.
 The server mimics Apache server's behavour to certain extent.
-Static content can be served, access can be restricted, connection is encrypted (SSL certificates).
+Static content can be served, access can be restricted, connection can be encrypted (SSL certificates), or not (but it is not recommended).
 However, we have implemented only a small subset of the HTTP specification.
 The functionality has been reduced exclusively to the needs of GSvar on purpose.

-User authentication has been implemented with the help of the standard mechanisms.
-At the same time we do not use .htaccess files or similar things.
-Basic HTTP authentication validates user credentials against the exisiting database (the same database GSvar is using).

 ## Dependencies
 The server does not bring any new dependencies to the project and relies on QT (as the existing code base)